Aliases for WAS Gene

 GeneCards Summary for WAS Gene

-WAS (Wiskott-Aldrich Syndrome) is a Protein Coding gene.
-Diseases associated with WAS include wiskott-aldrich syndrome and neutropenia, severe congenital, x-linked.
-Among its related pathways are Regulation of actin cytoskeleton and Regulation of actin cytoskeleton.
-GO annotations related to this gene include identical protein binding.
+WAS (WASP Actin Nucleation Promoting Factor) is a Protein Coding gene.
+Diseases associated with WAS include Wiskott-Aldrich Syndrome and Thrombocytopenia 1.
+Among its related pathways are Adherens junction and B Cell Receptor Signaling Pathway (sino).
+Gene Ontology (GO) annotations related to this gene include identical protein binding and actin binding.
 An important paralog of this gene is WASL.

 Effector protein for Rho-type GTPases that regulates actin filament reorganization via its interaction with the Arp2/3 complex (PubMed:12235133, PubMed:12769847, PubMed:16275905).
 Important for efficient actin polymerization (PubMed:8625410, PubMed:12235133, PubMed:16275905).
 Possible regulator of lymphocyte and platelet function (PubMed:9405671).
 Mediates actin filament reorganization and the formation of actin pedestals upon infection by pathogenic bacteria (PubMed:18650809).
 In addition to its role in the cytoplasmic cytoskeleton, also promotes actin polymerization in the nucleus, thereby regulating gene transcription and repair of damaged DNA (PubMed:20574068).
 Promotes homologous recombination (HR) repair in response to DNA damage by promoting nuclear actin polymerization, leading to drive motility of double-strand breaks (DSBs) (PubMed:29925947).